Arriving in Venice

 fairly often, you can buy the same discount card used by local residents.

-(With the card, vaporetto fares are about 1/6 the standard tourist rate.)
+(With Venezia Unica for regular users, vaporetto fares are about 1/6 the standard tourist rate,

 Traghetto